🧼 FREE £6 Body Wash Bar on orders £3 🧼

 Glass isn't all it's cracked up to be.
 Here's why.

 Before LifeJacket, I used to fly a fair amount, visiting different teams, factories, partners or customers abroad.
-I'm not sure if that kind of travel has returned post COVID but back then, it was pretty typical of corporate life and you'd see hundreds of other commuters doing the same.

 At the time, I had a modest fear of flying so I always tried to sit by the window.
 For some reason, seeing what was going on offered moderate relief.
 Not sure how that logic stacks up if the plane suddenly started plummeting but for some reason, it helped.